 Q. Will scholarships be available?

 A. There are a limited number of UNTHSC and College of Pharmacy scholarships.
+The application for the 2021-2022 academic year will open in December 2020 and close in March 2021.
 Please check with Financial Aid for scholarships and deadlines: Scholarships

 This page was last modified on January 29, 2021